By Lucy Alexander

 Why We Bisque Fire to Cone 06

-At both studios, we bisque fire all work to cone 06.
+At both Mill Valley Pottery Studio and Amphora Ceramic Studio, we bisque fire all work to cone 06.
 We do this because cone 06 hits the “sweet spot” where:

 The clay becomes sturdy enough to handle